The authors of these tools are working together closely to help make them into a coherent solution to a wide range of Python visualization problems.

 Acknowledgements and prior funding¶

-Grants EP/F500385/1 and BB/F529254/1 to the University of Edinburgh Doctoral Training Centre in Neuroinformatics and Computational Neuroscience from the UK Engineering and Physical Sciences Research Council, Biotechnology and Biological Sciences Research Council, and Medical Research Council.
+Grants EP/F500385/1 and BB/F529254/1 to the University of Edinburgh Doctoral Training Centre in Neuroinformatics and Computational Neuroscience from the UK Engineering and Physical Sciences Research Council, Biotechnology and Biological Sciences Research Council, and Medical Research Council, supporting the initial development of the HoloViews library.